Diversity, equity, and inclusion for problems in additive number theory: Canonical additive problems

-These are the canonical additive problems.
-(Waring and Goldbach were discussed in my book \emph{Additive Number Theory: The Classical Bases}~\cite{nath96aa}.)
-I shall ignore these topics and, instead, focus on other less popular and more ``diverse'' questions that have not yet been or have not always been included in the additive canon.
-Fairness, or equity, suggests that less well-known and not obviously ``important'' topics must always be considered candidates for inclusion, because only time and not today's ``experts'' decide what is really important.
+These are the canonical additive problems, which I shall ignore them and focus, instead, on other less popular and more ``diverse'' questions that have not always been or have not yet been included in the additive canon.
+Fairness, or equity, suggests that less well-known and not obviously ``important'' topics should always be considered candidates for inclusion, because only time and not today's ``experts'' decide what is really important.
+(For surveys of the traditional additive core, see Andrews, \emph{The Theory of Partitions}~\cite{andr84} and Nathanson, \emph{Additive Number Theory: The Classical Bases}~\cite{nath96aa}.)